zzhangjii/learning-library/oci-library/DevOps/Resource_Manager/Resource_Manager_HOL.md

     ![](img/image003.png)
     ![](img/image004.png)

     **Note:** Once the modal closes, notice the job's state appears as "Accepted" - which indicates that the platform is spinning up resources needed for executing the command  - followed by "In Progress" and then either "Succeeded" or "Failed".
-Hovering over the vertical ellipses displays the menu items related to the job.
-From this menu (or by clicking on the hyperlinked job name) you can view the job details and its logs containing the Terraform output.

     ![](img/image005.png)

-2. From the Job Details page, review the information and scroll through the logs.
+2. Once the job succeeded, on the Job Details page review the information and scroll through the logs containing the Terraform output.
+You may also edit the job or download the Terraform Configuration and logs.

     ![](img/image006.png)

-3. Since the previous plan action succeeded, lets select the Apply from the Terraform Actions menu.
+3. Since the previous plan action succeeded, lets go back to the Stack page by clicking the HA Load Balanced Simple Web App breadcrumb on top of the page.
+On the Stack details page you can select the Apply from the Terraform Actions menu.
 Click on **Terraform Actions** --> **Apply**

     ![](img/image007.png)

 4. Enter the following information:

    - **Name:** *HA LB App Apply*
+   - **Apply Job Plan Resolution** *HA LB App Plan* (you can select the latest succeed plan job to apply)
    - Click **Apply**

     ![](img/image008.png)